-Scorning cinema as being mere 'illustrated text', Greenaway brings his artistic values, intellectual esoterica, visual richness and documentary
+Scorning cinema as being mere 'illustrated text', Greenaway brings artistic values, intellectual esoterica, visual richness, pedantic obsessiveness

-pedantic speculative back-story and analysis of a painting in 'Nightwatching', and numerous shorts and artistic documentaries, many of which are
+to art, the pedantic speculative back-story and analysis of a painting in 'Nightwatching', and numerous shorts and artistic documentaries, most of which are

 Greenaway's most popular movie with an accessible plot about a crude, loud thief, a restaurant he terrorizes, and his